Frequently asked questions

 Before Your Trip

-We offer liveaboard diving holidays across the globe including; Pacific Ocean (Galapagos, Palau, Truk Lagoon, Bikini Atoll, and Solomon Islands), the Caribbean (Bahamas), and Southeast Asia (Indonesia, Philippines, Thailand and Myanmar).
+Master Liveaboards offer liveaboard scuba diving holidays across the globe including; Pacific Ocean (Galapagos, Palau, Truk Lagoon, Bikini Atoll, and Solomon Islands), the Caribbean (Bahamas), and Southeast Asia (Indonesia, Philippines, Thailand and Myanmar).
 Contact us if you would like to tailor-make your own scuba diving holiday experience.

 In short, 'Yes'.
 Diving and travel insurance is a condition of booking for all guests on all of our vessels.

 All guests travelling aboard our liveaboards must ensure they are fully covered for all diving accident and emergency situations, including air evacuation.
-This is a mandatory requirement.
+This is a mandatory requirement, as outlined in section 3 of our terms and conditions.

 Unfortunately, the short answer is 'No'.
 However, Master Liveaboards offer a referral program with Dive Assure who specialise in diving travel insurance.
 Please visit our Dive & Travel Insurance page for more information and a link to the Dive Assure booking platform.